Defining Student Engagement

 Why Student Engagement is Important

 Educators hold student engagement in high esteem because when students are engaged, it means they are taking an active role in their own learning.
 In an era where hybrid learning environments are becoming more common, there can be a struggle to keep everything about the student experience consistent.
-However, a sense of strong student engagement must remain critical, as it predicts a multitude of important factors including:
+While the pandemic has introduced new barriers to student engagement, it has also spurred creative methods of keeping remote and hybrid learners engaged.
+Even amidst these challenging times, a sense of strong student engagement must remain critical, as it predicts a multitude of important factors including:

 - Academic grades